-- The South African border environment is characterised by poor controls and weak management that adversely affect its territorial integrity. - South Africa has an extensive and geographically diverse land border environment that is shared with six neighbouring countries.
-The geographic implications of South Africa's land border environment are that border safeguarding and control activities are required in a variety of environments ranging from mountainous to semi-desert areas. - Border infrastructure, such as fences and patrol roads, are inadequate.
-The capability of the State to secure this environment is limited and exposes large parts of the land border environment to strategic vulnerability, which contributes to problems such as wildlife poaching, human trafficking and smuggling. - The location, number and design of South Africa's 72 PoEs are a legacy of the country's colonial and apartheid past.
-Key challenges include the uneven provision of border control services to travellers and traders, embedded corruption, insufficient deployment and use of human and technological resources, and fragmented border management. - The fragmented model of coordinated border management in South Africa has failed.
-This approach to border management has contributed to significant imbalances and discrepancies in security, managing border risk, uneven remuneration and conditions of service for border control officials, and a silo approach to service delivery by individual organs of state.
+- The South African border environment is characterised by poor controls and weak management that adversely affects its territorial integrity. - South Africa has an extensive and geographically diverse land border environment that is shared with six neighbouring countries.
+The geographic implications are that border safeguarding and control activities are required in a variety of environments ranging from mountainous to semi-desert areas. - Border infrastructure, such as fences and patrol roads, are inadequate.
+The capability of the state to secure this environment is limited and exposes large parts of the land border environment to strategic vulnerability, which contributes to problems such as wildlife poaching, human trafficking and smuggling. - The location, number and design of South Africa's 72 PoEs are a legacy of the country's colonial and apartheid past.
+Key challenges include an uneven provision of border control services to travellers and traders, embedded corruption, insufficient deployment and use of human and technological resources, and fragmented border management. - The fragmented model of poorly coordinated border management in South Africa has failed.
+This approach has contributed to significant imbalances and discrepancies in security, managing border risk, uneven remuneration and conditions of service for border control officials, and a silo approach to service delivery by individual organs of state.